akiomiyao/tef/README.md

 This comparative strategy enables direct detection of ongoing or recent transposition activity without reliance on species‑specific TE annotations.

+## Detection Methods

+TEF supports two detection methods.

+### Junction method (default)

+- Detects transposition sites using junction reads.
+- Requires a reference genome.
+- Outputs genomic insertion positions.
+- Generates verification files based on head- and tail-side alignments.

+### TSD method

+- Detects transpositions based on target site duplications (TSDs).
+- Can be used with or without a reference genome.
+- When no reference genome is provided, insertion positions on the genome are not determined.

+Result files for the TSD method are the same as those for the junction method, except that file names begin with `tsd_method`.
+### Verification of insertion events

+TEF extracts candidate insertion events based on junction reads and generates genotypes for each event.
+From these genotypes, TEF performs read alignments to the genomic sequences corresponding to the predicted transposition sites.

+Only insertion events supported by both head- and tail-side alignments of the transposable element are written to `junction_method.verify.a.b`.

 ## Scope and Applicability
 TEF is not species‑specific and can be applied to any organism for which NGS data from individuals, accessions,